we shall have to think up signs, sketch a landscape, fabricate a plan

 Our events aim for 1:1 human scale as a counterpoint to the monumental and the scaled.
 Personal engagement is also about the meeting between theory and practice, it means entering and immersing oneself in an experience rather than staying at a distance of an evaluating observation.
 It’s important to us that our contributors are personally involved with subjects of their work, not staying on the intellectual level but being connected to the felt and the visceral experience.
 This way any question becomes connected to lived life of an individual and stops being an abstraction, it acknowledges the complex web of influences and one’s own embeddedness in the very world that one seeks to study.
 Personal engagement makes people poets and philosophers exploring life from a unique standpoint of their true interests and perception.

-* Collective potential and a sense of community
+* Collective potential and Sense of community

 We are interested in human togetherness, social bonds, and honest encounters, in gathering and sharing, in rejuvenation of real face-to-face community in contrast to a widespread logic of alienation.
 We aim to create a “safe space” that grants a permission to be vulnerable, foster sense of belonging, care and responsibility for being in the world.
 We see this as a cultural shift toward deeper community of conscious coming together, people experiencing personal growth and societal transformation as one process.
 Antidote to shallowness are deeper relationships that are formed by collectivity and individuality, a community that is not homogeneous, not necessarily agreeing on everything but always finding a way to engage in a dialogue.
 Collective potential is an ethical practice that fosters both singularity and solidarity as a means to arrive to new understandings.
 The space of one event reflects an emergent demand for new ways to think and act in the public sphere, and it is therefore a space of and opportunities for affection, potential action, and the multiplication of voices and narratives.